Drive-In Racking and Drive-Through Rack

 Read below to learn how drive-in racking and drive-through racking works, key features, advantages, and if it's right for your operation.

 Pallets are stored on support rails that are attached to uprights and are accessed by a lift truck.
 The lift truck drives into the system with the load elevated to the height of the rail and places it in the selected storage location.

-With drive-in racks, the lift truck loads and unloads by entering through the front of the system and then backing out, making it a LIFO option.
+- Lift truck loads and unloads by entering through the front and backing out

 Submit Your Inquiry

 - Drive-in and drive-through rack systems have a number of options to aid in safe, efficient storage and distribution of products.